The-OpenROAD-Project/OpenROAD/src/README.md

 ```

 If an error is encountered in a command while reading the command file,
-the error is printed and no more commands are read from the file.
+then the error is printed and no more commands are read from the file.
 If
-`file_continue_on_error` is `1` OpenROAD will continue reading commands
+`file_continue_on_error` is `1` then OpenROAD will continue reading commands
 after the error.

-If `exit_on_error` is `1` OpenROAD will exit when it encounters an
+If `exit_on_error` is `1` then OpenROAD will exit when it encounters an error.
-error.

-OpenROAD can be used to make a OpenDB database from LEF/DEF, or
+OpenROAD can be used to make a OpenDB database from LEF/DEF, or Verilog
-Verilog (flat or hierarchical).
-Once the database is made it can be
+(flat or hierarchical).
+Once the database is made it can be saved as a file
-saved as a file with the `write_db` command.
-OpenROAD can then read
+with the `write_db` command.
+OpenROAD can then read the database with the
-the database with the `read_db` command without reading LEF/DEF or
+`read_db` command without reading LEF/DEF or Verilog.
-Verilog.

-The `read_lef` and `read_def` commands can be used to build an OpenDB
+The `read_lef` and `read_def` commands can be used to build an OpenDB database
-database as shown below.
-The `read_lef -tech` flag reads the
+as shown below.
+The `read_lef -tech` flag reads the technology portion of a
-technology portion of a LEF file.
-The `read_lef -library` flag reads
+LEF file.
+The `read_lef -library` flag reads the MACROs in the LEF file.
-the MACROs in the LEF file.
-If neither of the `-tech` and `-library`
+If neither of the `-tech` and `-library` flags are specified they default
-flags are specified they default to `-tech -library` if no technology
+to `-tech -library` if no technology has been read and `-library` if a
-has been read and `-library` if a technology exists in the database.
+technology exists in the database.

 ``` shell
 read_lef liberty1.lef